-IPS 2024 Conference To Address Key Real Estate Industry Trends
+IPS 2024 Conference to Address Key Real Estate Industry Trends

-DUBAI, UNITED ARAB EMIRATES, January 9, 2024 /EINPresswire / -- The International Property Show (IPS) 2024 is set to take center stage at the Dubai World Trade Centre from February 27th to 29th, offering a comprehensive exploration of the ever-evolving landscape of the real estate industry.
+(MENAFN- Strategic) Dubai, UAE, 09 January 2024: The International Property Show (IPS) 2024 is set to take center stage at the Dubai World Trade Centre from February 27th to 29th, offering a comprehensive exploration of the ever-evolving landscape of the real estate industry.

 One of the key features of the IPS 2024 is its insightful IPS Conference, which is a must-attend for individuals keen on gaining insights into the latest trends, innovative technologies, and investment opportunities in the global real estate sector.